Is USDD Safe?

 USDD is rated as elevated risk — multiple novel mechanisms and notable interaction risks.

-Elevated risk — correlated TRX collateral and centralized reserve management create concentration risk, partially offset by overcollateralization buffer and peg stability module.
+Elevated risk — TRX collateral concentration and centralized reserve management under Justin Sun create tail risk, partially offset by 200%+ overcollateralization; SEC enforcement risk resolved March 2026, but WLFI litigation ongoing.

-USDD is TRON's overcollateralized stablecoin with $606M in deposits, launched in 2022 and revamped as USDD 2.0 in January 2025 with a 20% APY subsidy funded by TRON DAO reserves.
-Its C+ grade reflects concerns around correlated TRX collateral, centralized reserve management by Justin Sun's TRON DAO, and the sustainability of subsidized yields, partially offset by a 200%+ collateral ratio and multi-asset reserve backing.
+USDD is TRON's overcollateralized stablecoin with $1.3B in deposits, revamped as USDD 2.0 in January 2025.
+Staking yields were initially 20% APY and have been wound down to 6–8% by early 2026; TVL held steady through the transition.
+Its C+ risk grade reflects concerns around correlated TRX collateral concentration, centralized reserve management by Justin Sun's TRON DAO, and limited formal transparency — partially offset by a 200%+ collateral ratio and multi-asset reserve backing.
+The SEC enforcement case against Justin Sun was dismissed with prejudice in March 2026, but an active civil lawsuit with World Liberty Financial (WLFI) involving frozen assets adds ongoing legal and reputational uncertainty.

 TVL